Muhammad bin Sabah Al-Sabah

-When Muhammad came to power, disagreements soon arose between him and his brother Mubarak.
+When Muhammad came to power, disagreements soon arose between him and his half-brother Mubarak.
 Muhammad dealt with this by occupying Mubarak with foreign affairs, dispatching him to Hasa with an Ottoman force, and to the desert in order to settle affairs amongst tribes without providing funding.

 In 1896, Mubarak summoned his sons Jaber and Salim, and some supporters, and rode to Kuwait where they secretly entered Muhammad's house.
 Muhammad and his brother Jarrah were assassinated in his house by Mubarak Al-Sabah on 17 May 1896.

-Following the assassination Mubarak became the ruler of Kuwait and the sons of Muhammad and Jarrah exiled to al Zubayr and stayed there until 1921.
+Following the assassination, Mubarak would become the ruler of Kuwait and the sons of Muhammad and Jarrah were exiled to al Zubayr, staying there until 1921.